Women of Color and the Fight for Women’s Suffrage

 A growing collection of biographical sketches of grassroots women suffragists, including white and black suffragists, mainstream and militant suffragists, primarily concentrated in the period from 1890 to 1920.

-Transcripts of interviews with twelve leaders and participants in the woman’s suffrage movement, recorded in the mid-1970s.
+Transcripts of interviews with several leaders and participants in the woman’s suffrage movement, recorded in the mid-1970s.

 Susan B. Anthony Papers, Library of Congress